Insanity is…photographing a wedding.Read More

 The camera of choice was my Sinar F2.
 It may be a field camera (of sorts), but it is sooooo much easier to maneuver than my original Sinar P. And the Nikon 210 mm f5.6 lens that came with it is a gem.
 It isn't a macro lens, but the depth of field I get with it is near perfect for still life shots.

-So, swing by the Study in Light and see what some Ilford HP5 can do.
+So, swing by the Bloom - 2018 and see what some Ilford HP5 can do.

 Well, time flies when you work for a living, so there have been no posts of late.
 But I would be remiss to not post that I am once again the featured artist at The Nest at Blackbird Bakery.